matrix-org/matrix-spec-proposals/proposals/3848-errcode-specific-failure.md

-# MSC3848: Introduce errcodes for specific membership change failures.
+# MSC3848: Introduce errcodes for specific event sending failures.

-When performing an action on the C-S API, sometimes it will fail if the user is already joined to the room.
-In these cases, homeservers will throw a `M_FORBIDDEN` stating that the action wasn't successful.
-However, it's difficult to distinguish this kind of failure from insufficient permission errors (or other kinds of errors).
-This would be useful, as the caller can then react to the error e.g. refresh it's membership cache if it tries to invite a user that is already joined.
+When performing an action on the C-S API, sometimes requests will fail with a generic `M_FORBIDDEN` error with implementations providing a more meaningful context in the `error` field.
+While some client implementations have taken it upon themselves to scan these error fields for probable causes, this isn't a particularly safe or spec-complaint way to react to errors.

+Some examples of failures which require more standardized error information include already-joined errors when a user tries to invite another user to a room, or being unable to send an event into a room due to lacking the required power level.

+For this reason, this proposal suggests including new `errcode` definitions which provide more specific information about the failure.

 ## Proposal